Fungimap

-Fungimap Inc is an Australian non-profit, citizen-science organization founded in 1996 dedicated to raising the profile of Australia's incredible fungal diversity.
+Fungimap Inc is an Australian non-profit, citizen-science organization founded in 1996 dedicated to raising the profile of Australia's fungal diversity.
 Fungimap's focus is on macrofungi in the natural environment.
 Fungimap headquarters is located in the National Herbarium of Victoria, Royal Botanic Gardens Melbourne, South Yarra, Victoria.

 Citizen science

-Fungimap maintains the National Australian Fungimap Database (NAFD) containing over 100,000 records and 6,500 images of fungi from over 700 contributors nationwide.
+Fungimap maintains the National Australian Fungimap Database (NAFD) containing over 120,000 records and 6,500 images of fungi from over 700 contributors nationwide.
 This valuable resource is used for research, conservation, and policy purposes and has been provided to the Australian National Heritage Assessment Tool (ANHAT), state and Commonwealth environment agencies, and the Atlas of Living Australia.
-Anyone can contribute fungi records to Fungimap; submitting a fungi record often follows the below criteria:
+Anyone can contribute fungi records to Fungimap; submitting a fungal record often follows the below criteria: